SurveyMonkey/public_api_docs/includes/_webhooks.md

 ###Webhook Callbacks

-Our webhook callbacks include the following request headers that can be used to verify the request is coming from SurveyMonkey:
+Our webhook callbacks are sent as POST requests and include the following request headers that can be used to verify the request is coming from SurveyMonkey:

  * Sm-Apikey: Your Client ID or API key (if you're using [OLD Authentication](#old-authentication))
  * Sm-Signature: # HMAC digest hashed with sha1